slaclab/onboard-rucio/docs/Installation.md

     rucio whoami
 ```

+(DO NOT DO THE FOLLOWING ON A PRODUCTION MACHINE.
+It will wrap out the Rucio DB).
 To run ALL (will take a while) the provided unit tests inside the rucio container to verify the status:
 ```
     tools/run_tests_docker.sh